europeanplaice/subset_sum/readme.md

 # Subset Sum

-This is a program that calculates subset sum problem.
+This is a Rust implementation that calculates subset sum problem.
+It returns sets of integers that sum up to a target value.

 ## Installation
 Binary files are provided on the [Releases](https://github.com/europeanplaice/subset_sum/releases) page.
 When you download one of these, please add it to your PATH manually.